-The documents produced by ETSON’s technical groups, known as technical safety assessment guides, are earning ever-greater recognition and wider use.
+The documents produced by ETSON’s technical groups, known as technical safety assessment guides (T-SAGs), are earning ever-greater recognition and wider use.
 The expertise and the contacts consolidated within ETSON contain a very high potential to achieve the best technical results in the interest of safety and to support harmonisation and the growing-together of the Member States of the European Union.

 In this perspective, the vision of ETSON is to contribute to enhancing and standardizing safety practices and science based safety assessments.
 Indeed it is not sufficient to verify compliance with regulation to ensure safety.
 A safety approach based on technical expertise is necessary.
 And this expertise must be based on knowledge management and relevant safety research.
 In order to implement this vision, ETSON wants to:

 - Be the major cooperative workplace for technical safety issues in Europe;

 - Be a source of technical reflections on safety issues;